-On 19 November 2019, the European Central Bank (ECB) received a request from the Greek Ministry of Finance for an opinion on certain amendments to the draft Tax Law seeking to further expand already existing tax restrictions on the use of cash.
+On 19 November 2019, the European Central Bank (ECB) received a request from the Greek Ministry of Finance for an opinion on certain amendments to the draft Tax Law seeking to further expand already existing tax restrictions on the use of Money in physical form such as banknotes and coins..
 According to the government, the measure is designed to combat tax evasion and broaden the tax base.
-The draft bill tightens measures already adopted in 2016 that promote the broader use of electronic payment instruments in Greece.
+The draft bill tightens measures already adopted in 2016 that promote the broader use of electronic A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. instruments in Greece.

 The first measure requires taxpayers to settle a certain amount of their expenses by means of electronic payments.
 If this minimum quota is not reached, an additional 22% tax is charged on the difference, and taxpayers are no longer eligible to benefit from currently applicable income tax credits.
 The quotas are based on existing income brackets and range from 10% to 20%.
 The draft law proposes to raise the quota to 30%.

 The second measure provides that any single cash payment for the acquisition of goods and services exceeding EUR 500 for consumer-to-business transactions is prohibited and that such payment may only be made via electronic means.
 The draft proposes to lower this to €300.